kakaroto/R20Converter/README.md

 Finally, here's a more complex command which uses many of the available options

 ```
 windows\R20Converter.exe "STSS" "Stranger Things.zip" --campaign-title "Stranger Things Starter Set" --description "Get your fireballs ready as you investigate the mysterious castle and battle the ferocious Demogorgon.
-Prepare for just about anything, because the game just got stranger" --auto-doors --enable-fog --restrict-movement --npc-source "PHB" --minimum-wall-length 35 --maximum-wall-angle 30 --fvtt-public-path "C:\FVTT\resources\app\public" --add-walls-around-map
+Prepare for just about anything, because the game just got stranger" --auto-doors --enable-fog --restrict-movement --npc-source "PHB" --minimum-wall-length 35 --maximum-wall-angle 30 --fvtt-public-path "C:\FVTT\resources\app\public" --add-walls-around-map --cleanup-scenes
 ```

 In this last example, we convert the "Stranger Things.zip" file into the STSS directory, we set the campaign title to "Stranger Things Starter Set", replace the default world description, ask the script to automatically detect doors and secret doors from the dynamic lighting walls, and make sure that small walls get removed if they are less than 35 pixels long, are contiguous to other walls and don't have an angle of over 30 degrees with the neighboring walls (this can be very useful in dropping the number of walls in cave-like maps where the Roll20 team made thousands of walls instead of a few hundred).
-Finally we give it the path to the FVTT public directory so it can auto-import spells, items and class features, and we ask for walls to be added around each map.
+Finally we give it the path to the FVTT public directory so it can auto-import spells, items and class features, we ask for walls to be added around each map and for any elements (tiles, walls, tokens) that are outside the bounds of the map to be removed.

 ## Full options

 If you run the application with the `--help` option, you will get the full list of available options to you.
 For convenience, here is the usage of the program :
 ```
-usage: R20Converter.py [-h] [--json] [--campaign-title CAMPAIGN_TITLE]
+usage: R20Converter.py [-h] [--json] [--export-as-module]
+                       [--campaign-title CAMPAIGN_TITLE]
-                       [--description DESCRIPTION] [-r] [--enable-fog]
+                       [--description DESCRIPTION] [--gm-password GM_PASSWORD]
+                       [--player-password PLAYER_PASSWORD]
+                       [--restrict-movement] [--add-walls-around-map]
-                       [--disable-fog] [--interactive]
+                       [--enable-fog] [--disable-fog] [--cleanup-scenes]
-                       [--use-original-image-urls] [--auto-doors]
+                       [--interactive] [--auto-doors]
                        [--door-color DOOR_COLOR]
                        [--secret-door-color SECRET_DOOR_COLOR]
-                       [--player-password PLAYER_PASSWORD]
-                       [--gm-password GM_PASSWORD] [--disable-archived]
+                       [--disable-archived]
                        [--minimum-wall-length MINIMUM_WALL_LENGTH]
                        [--maximum-wall-angle MAXIMUM_WALL_ANGLE]
                        [--debug-page DEBUG_PAGE]
                        [--fvtt-public-path FVTT_PUBLIC_PATH]
                        [--npc-source NPC_SOURCE] [--no-compendium-overwrite]
-                       [--add-walls-around-map]
+                       [--use-original-image-urls]
                        destination-directory exported.zip

-R20Converter v0.4
+R20Converter v0.5

 positional arguments:
   destination-directory
-                        The destination directory in public/worlds/
+                        The destination directory in public/worlds/ or
+                        public/modules/
   exported.zip          The exported ZIP file from R20Exporter

 optional arguments: